Bye Bye, GE: Buy the Blue-Chip Stocks of Tomorrow

 Lookout for emails from my publisher on the $10 Million Portfolio.
 It’s an incredible service and it’s had some jackpot-like winners — 100%, 200%.
 Lookout for that.

 I’m going to end this one here and say everyone is negative, but we’re positive.
 We’ve been positive.
 Yes, you’ve had to endure through volatility.
-As Hudson said, you can invest in the GEs which are going away or you can invest in the Teslas, the Ubers, the Facebooks, and IPOs Hudson focuses on that are going to be the brand-name signatures of today and make 10 times your money.
+As we said, you can invest in the GEs which are going away or you can invest in the Teslas, the Ubers, the Facebooks, and IPOs we focus on that are going to be the brand-name signatures of today and make 10 times your money.
 However, you can never do it while you’re sitting in cash or sitting in stocks of the old.

 That’s all I have.
 Back to you, Amber.

 Amber: Great reassuring words this week, Paul.
 Thank you so much.
-Great insights as always, Hudson.
 Thank you to our viewers for tuning in this week.
 Until next week, have a great week everyone.

 Here’s how you can kill your portfolio — by holding on to the current blue-chip stocks.